xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 I hope it convinced you that you can not simply take 350B or 500B as your average packet size, it will depend on the type on service you are connected to and the port allocation to NPUs.

-## Long-lived or short-lived flows ?
+## Long-lived or short-lived flows?

 Now that we understand the average packet size profiles for each type of services, it could be also very interesting to study how long the flows last.
 Or to put it differently, how many packets will represent a normal / average flows before it ends.
 Indeed, if we have very long streams, the cache entry will stay present for a long time and it will require the expiration of the active timer to generate a record and clear the entry.
 In the other hand, if we have just very short streams, very likely they will be represented by a single packet cache entry which will be flushed when we will reach the inactive timer limit.